portartoor/FRMWRK/README.md

 - ability to load modules
 - templating core with jquery 3.3.1 and normalized css included
 - maximum logic and usability conception
-- nothing superfluous, only really necessary functionality and code
+- nothing superfluous, only really necessary features and code

 # Instalation